 I am a PhD student at MIT, under the supervision of Konstantinos Daskalakis.
 I received a Bachelor’s and a Master’s degree from the Technion, Israel, under the supervision of Prof. Yuval Filmus.

 I am interested in theoretical computer science, especially in learning theory and complexity.
-My recent works are of the topics of information complexity, Huffman codes, multi armed bandits and streaming algorithms.
+My recent works are on learning with computational constraints: limited memory or communication, computation under privacy constraints or learning with statistical queries.